 Building With Dimensional Lumber

-Using pre-cut, one-by-two wood strips accelerates the project and helps you avoid having to use a table saw.
-With this method, most of the work is concentrated on cutting the ends of the boards and nailing up the boards.
+Using pre-cut, one-by-two wood strips accelerates the project and helps you avoid using a table saw.
+Most of the work is concentrated on cutting the ends of the boards and nailing up the boards.

 Building With Sheet Goods